trimcao/sdcnd-p2-traffic-signs-classifier/README.md

 | Pedestrians   		| Pedestrians          							|

 The accuracy is 5/6 = 0.833.
-Since I only have 6 images, the accuracy number does not mean much.
+Since I only have 6 images, the accuracy is not statistically significant.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.